apim-haufe-io/wicked.tools/release/k8s-test/README.md

 The scripts in this repository can be used to set up a sample environment of wicked, using Azure AKS (managed Kubernetes), kube-lego and the wicked Helm chart.

-These scripts assumes that you have cloned the wicked repositories in a way that `wicked.portal-tools` is at the same level as the `wicked.haufe.io` repository, which contains the wicked Helm Chart.
+These scripts assumes that you have cloned the wicked repositories in a way that `wicked.tools` is at the same level as the `wicked.haufe.io` repository, which contains the wicked Helm Chart.

 ## Prerequisites